 From the Objective Truth-angle, the wisdom of the fools, poets, doubters, mystics and visionaries – and certainly the wisdom of believers in supra-natural planes of faith - is unwelcome.
 What you cannot see and touch and measure and prove, cannot exist or at least does not count.
 The believer in justified belief is justified to look the other way.
-The contribution of Religion, Art, poetry and intuition, the creative force of human imagination, the vague remembrances of History, even moral thought, do not qualify.
+The contribution of Religion, Art, poetry and unexplained intuition, the creative force of human imagination, the vague remembrances of History, even moral thought, do not qualify.
 With this, to take an impertinent example, the negative Socratic wisdom which consists in considering how ignorant we are and will ever be is thoroughly ignored.
 Even while scientists are proud to be aware that they will never know enough.

 Let me ask: why not?

 If dreams, hopes, wishful beliefs, visions of perfection, values, enthusiastic elevating faith and other noble man-made representations and conventions make people live a better and civilized life why not recognise those things to be wise in spite of not being scientific?
 (Of course, the new Pontius Pilate will wash his hands and not stay for an answer.)

 Certainly, scientifically correct, impersonal truth is reliable and universal and such knowledge proved to be mighty for humanity's advance in several domains.
 Compared, wisdom is rather - and mainly - personal, local, addressed to persons who make it theirs.
 I claim that this is what grants its value; wise knowledge is observed to be and must be, understandable to people; since people do not exist in general, as a collective abstract giant, wise knowledge must care for individual people and thus it takes sides; objectivity and its indifference are incontestable values but they are not granting wisdom.